-The AS Committee develops, reviews, amends and approves accounting standards for companies, charities, co-operative societies and societies, taking into account:
+The ASC develops, reviews, amends and approves accounting standards for companies, charities, co-operative societies and societies, taking into account:

 - The information needs of the stakeholders of the entities;